Ukraine War — Strategic Assessment

 Volunteer OSINT networks — operating through Telegram channels, geolocation databases, commercial satellite imagery, and social-media analysis — produced near-real-time battlefield intelligence of a quality that would have required a dedicated state intelligence apparatus in previous conflicts.
 This is the definitive validation of the OSINT model at tactical scale.

-3.3 Electronic Warfare Dominance
+3.3 Electronic Warfare and Strike-Tempo Dominance

 Russian EW systems — particularly GPS jamming, drone detection and signals interception — have been decisive in shaping the tactical environment.
 Ukrainian adaptation cycles (transitioning drone platforms, frequency hopping, fiber-optic FPV drones) represent the most rapid EW / counter-EW innovation cycle in military history.